enginebai/Dagger2Hilt/README.md

 -   fun appColors(): List<ColorDefinition.AppColor>
 }
 ```
-6. Remove the provider function of type from Dagger module.
+6. Once all usages of type are migrated to Koin, we can remove the provider function of type from Dagger module.

 ```diff
 @Provides